Your Cart is Empty

 Long-term research studies have identified exactly what successful couples do differently than couples whose relationships eventually fail.
 There are fundamental habits that are so beneficial that relationships can last 90% of the time if these behaviors are used (Gottman, 1999).

 However, the difficulty comes not so much in learning these successful behavior habits, but in switching to a state of mind calm and caring enough to use them!
 Brain research has helped us to understand why people repeatedly act in ways that undermine their relationships; our brains are hard-wired to produce negative emotional states when threats are perceived, either withdrawing or attacking.
 This of course makes it hard for us to think rationally and to behave in pro-social ways when we perceive a threat.
 In the end, getting into the right frame of mind becomes very important in allowing us to use the behaviors that work best.
-This is where focusing-oriented therapy can be very beneficial for couples, as it helps to shift your state of mind.
-This process can be learned so that you can shift your state of mind out of the fight/flight reaction to a more friendly attachment state.
+This is where focusing-oriented therapy and EFT can be very beneficial for couples, as they help to shift your state of mind.
+These processes can be learned so that you can shift your state of mind out of the fight/flight reaction to a more friendly attachment state.
 Shifting from a defensive state to a connective state allows partners to use new behaviors and to form new habits.

 We may also chose to take a look at how core differences are affecting a couple and how these differences are perceived.
 Often, the content of a conflict revolves around a core difference, but it is not actually the main problem.
 Often, it is the use of certain behaviors/attitudes that are known to cause trouble in relationships that are causing the most problems.